Health of citizens in welfare State more important than anything, says Kerala HC | Law-Order

 The State government had, in a statement, said neither the Health Department nor the Kerala Social Security Mission (KSSM) was in a position to extend financial support for bearing the huge cost of the treatment/medicine required for Arif's son.

-The court directed the Union government to state any impediments, if any, in establishing COEs in all the States, and if there are none, then steps should be taken by the State governments for the said purpose.
+The court directed the government to state any impediments, if any, in establishing COEs in all the States, and if there are none, then steps should be taken for the purpose.

 ''The State government shall forthwith identify the children who are suffering from SMA in the State for whose ailments effective drugs are available, and use the funds received exclusively for procuring drugs for the treatment of such children by prioritising interventions that benefit more number of children with the lesser amount available,'' the court said.